 In ‘Secrets of the Saqqara Tomb,’ we follow a group of dedicated experts as they seek to uncover the mysteries hidden inside a tomb that had been preserved for 4,400 years until 2018.
 At first glance, you may think that the more conventionally famous locations such as The Valley of the Kings houses this tomb.
 However, this documentary takes us to the more local necropolis of Memphis, Saqqara.

-The archaeological site is actually situated south of the capital city, Cairo.
+The archaeological site is situated south of the capital city, Cairo.
 The massive burial site houses many treasures underneath the sand as it was used for cult ceremonies.
-It also acted as an important location for non-royal officials over the course of 3,000 years.
+It also acted as an important location for non-royal officials for 3,000 years.
 It has been described perfectly in the magazine named Archaeology – “Thousands of tombs are spread across an area nearly four miles long and nearly a mile wide, and covering more than 3,000 years of complex Egyptian history.”

 It further states, “Saqqara has yielded some of antiquity’s most compelling art and architecture, from the magnificent complex of Djoser, which set the standard for future pharaonic tombs, to intimate, carved stone friezes picturing some of the most moving scenes of daily life in ancient Egypt.”
-It was in Saqqara that the now-famous tomb of Wahtye was discovered in 2018.
+In 2018, the now-famous tomb of Wahtye was discovered in Saqqara.
 He was alive during Egypt’s Fifth Dynasty, working under King Neferirkare as a high-ranking priest.

 It remained undisturbed for more than 4,000 years, meaning that the archaeological experts basically had a perfectly preserved dig site.
 The tomb is approximately 33 feet long, 10 feet wide, and 10 feet high.
 Built between 2415-2405 BC, it also contains five shafts.
-Mostafa Wazir, the secretary-general of the Supreme Council of Antiquities, marveled at how the tomb was in near perfect condition at the time of discovery.
-He said, “The colour is almost intact even though the tomb is almost 4,400 years old.”
+Mostafa Wazir, the Supreme Council of Antiquities secretary-general, marveled at how the tomb was in near-perfect condition at the time of discovery.
+He said, “The color is almost intact even though the tomb is almost 4,400 years old.”

 James Tovell, the director, said, “What I can’t get over is the sheer age of this stuff.
 If you go back 2,000 years to the birth of Jesus Christ, you are still not halfway to Wahtye.
 This tomb has been sitting there waiting in the darkness all that time – 4,400 years ago, the lights went out, and now they have come back on again.
 Everything that has ever happened in recorded history has happened since then.
 That is mind-boggling.”